mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 **Quiz**: Look into ``geNomad_results/viral_contigs_summary/viral_contigs_virus_summary.tsv``.

 ??? done "1.
-How many of the 100 intiial contigs are identified as viral?"
+How many of the 100 initial contigs are identified as viral?"
-    57 contigs.
+    55 contigs.

 ??? done "2.
 What is the length of the largest viral genome that we have identified?"
     297,029 bases (MGV_98132).